link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ### Isolation Level

 **Isolation Level** determines the degree to which a transaction is isolated from others.
-To maintain consistency, transactions might not be fully isolated and may share certain states.
+To maintain consistency, transactions might not be fully isolated and may **share certain states**.
 The less they share, the faster transactions can be executed in parallel execute.

 Phenomena resulting from concurrent transactions are categorized into **predictable types**.